-8. Te Anau – Milford Sound
+8. Te Anau – Milford Sound scenic drive

-If you combine mountains, rivers, rainforest and roads then you get the journey from Te Anau to Milford Sound.
+If you combine mountains, rivers, rainforests and roads then you get the journey from Te Anau to Milford Sound.
 From the moment you leave Te Anau you will be cut off from the civilisation (no phone reception) but instantly connected to the surrounding nature.

 Make sure to leave early as the viewpoints along the way get pretty crowded with the tourist buses.
-In the end Milford is the top attraction in all of the New Zealand.
+After all, Milford Sound is the top attraction in all of New Zealand.
 Here’s more photos of Milford Sound that’ll inspire you to go.

 In the winter look out for weather reports.
-The crazy windy road can sometimes be closed due to snowfall and you might have to carry snow chains with you.
-Don’t forget to make a stop for a short trek to lake Marian - one of my favorite day hikes in NZ.
+The crazy windy drive can sometimes be closed due to snowfall and you might have to carry snow chains with you.
+Don’t forget to make a stop for a short trek to lake Marian or Gertrude Saddle – a couple of my favorite day hikes in NZ.

-9. Twizel – Mount Cook NP
+9. Twizel – Mount Cook NP scenic drive

 Do you need that perfect picture from your kiwi holiday to make everyone jealous after coming back home?
 I suggest you take a drive to Mount Cook National Park, but test your breaks before you do, because you will be slamming on them every few minutes to stop and take a photo.

 The icy blue lake Pukaki and the highest mountain of New Zealand, where sir Edmund Hillary practiced before climbing the Everest, will certainly make your jaw drop.

-10. Queenstown – Glenorchy
+10. Queenstown – Glenorchy scenic road

 And now, last but not least – the road that leads to Paradise, both literally and figuratively speaking.
 This little gem that connects Queenstown and Glenorchy runs along the pristine waters of lake Wakatipu.

-The aptly named place just outside of Glenorchy, surrounded by magnificent snow-capped mountains rivers and ancient beech forests served as a backdrop to the infamous Isengard in the LOTR trilogy.
-Instead of orcs though, you'll probably encounter loads of sandflies, so make sure to take some repellent with you.
-Don't let those suckers spoil the view!
+The aptly named place just outside of Glenorchy, surrounded by magnificent snow-capped mountains rivers and ancient beech forests served as a backdrop to the infamous Isengard in the Lord Of The Rings trilogy.